ipavlopoulos/ipavlopoulos.github.io/projects.md

 permalink: /projects/
 ---

-* Natural Language Processing for a Geospatial Exploration of Japanese Ukiyo-e Prints (present).
+* Natural Language Processing for a Geospatial Exploration of Japanese Ukiyo-e Prints (2021).

-* [Automatic grading](https://datascience.dsv.su.se/projects/autograding.html) and assessment of electonic exams (present).
+* [Automatic grading](https://datascience.dsv.su.se/projects/autograding.html) and assessment of electonic exams (2021).

 * Cost model development for the moderation of user posts on online platforms.
 Project with the European Commision.
 Principal Investigator; 2020.